ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 integer values should be stored using big-endian encoding (so that the lex order on byte strings is the numeric ordering).

+Note that the lex order storage allows creating 1-to-many maps using keys only.
+For example, the `tx_loc_by_transparent_addr_loc` allows mapping each address to all transactions related to it, by simply storing each transaction prefixed with the address as the key, leaving the value empty.
+Since rocksdb allows listing all keys with a given prefix, it will allow listing all transactions related to a given address.

 We use the following rocksdb column families:

 | Column Family                      | Keys                   | Values                        | Changes |